watermint/toolbox/docs/commands/dropbox-team-runas-sharedfolder-mount-mountable.md

 # dropbox team runas sharedfolder mount mountable

-List all shared folders the member can mount
+Show all available shared folders that a team member can mount but hasn't synced yet

+Lists shared folders accessible to a member but not currently synced to their device.
+Useful for identifying available folders, helping members find content, or understanding why certain folders aren't appearing locally.
+Shows potential sync options.

 # Security